flex-max/flex-max.github.io/projects.md

 Together with **Bayer Crop Science**, the **Institutes of Bio-and Geosciences** of the **Forschungszentrum Jülich GmbH** work in five action fields to provide the scientific basis for advancing regenerative agriculture.

 In my action field I am designing a digital twin of a farm, based on real-world data, to test agricultural management practices.
-The digital twin will iwill inform better decision-making for regenerative farming practices and help us to boost soil carbon sequestration.
+The digital twin will inform better decision-making for regenerative farming practices and help us to boost soil carbon sequestration.

 ![Digital Twin](/assets/img/ReGenFarm_Overview_digital twin.png){: style="display: block; margin: 20px auto; width: 100%;"}